SamipPoudel58/nodejs-ts-google-oauth/blog.md

 );
 ```

+You can see we use `passport.authenticate()` which accepts 2 arguments, first one is the "strategy" we want to use i.e Google in our case, the second is an object that defines the scope.
+Scopes are the pieces of data that we want from the user's account.

-Now if you go to `http://localhost:3000/auth/login` and click on login with google, you will hit the route `auth/google` which will take you to the consent screen and if you try to login you will get an error
+Now if you go to `http://localhost:3000/auth/login` and click on login with google, you will hit the route `/auth/google` which will take you to the consent screen, and if you try to login you will get an error
 `Cannot GET /auth/google/redirect`

-This is because we have not setup the callback route yet.
+This is because, after we login with google, it redirects us to this callback route (which we configured in our developer console ) but we have not yet set up this route in our app.
+So let's do it.

+In the same `authRoutes.ts` file just below `/google` route handler, create a handler for `/google/redirect` as

 ```ts
 router.get("/google/redirect", passport.authenticate("google"), (req, res) => {